-For now, I’ve compiled a bunch of kick-ass bonuses that will help you determine your ONE GOAL right now:
+For now, I’ve compiled three bonuses that will help you determine your ONE GOAL right now:

-- My cheat sheet for identifying, formulating and achieving your ONE GOAL that breaks the process down into 46 small action items (includes a preview of next week)
+- My cheat sheet for identifying, formulating and achieving your ONE GOAL that breaks the process down into 46 small action items.

-- 3 more ways you can remind yourself of your ONE GOAL each and every single day
+- Three more ways you can remind yourself of your ONE GOAL each and every single day.

 PS: I recently helped my friend Ted find his ONE GOAL, look where he put it up, on his board where he keeps his daily schedule next to his desk and right above his TV.
 What do you think the number means?
 Make a guess in the comments!